zpainter/iassist/content/conferences/_index.md

 <div style="background-color:#eee;padding:.5em;">Because of the continued health and economic concerns caused by the coronavirus, the Administrative Committee of IASSIST, in conjunction with the Program and Local Arrangements committees, has voted to change the plans for the 2021 conference and hold two events.<br /><br />

-The **main conference will be virtual** and will be scheduled for some time in **May 18-20, 2021**.
-In addition, we will host a **joint IASSIST/CESSDA meeting in Gothenburg, Sweden later this year (possibly around September).**.
+The **main conference will be virtual** and will be scheduled for some time in **May 17-20, 2021**.

+In addition, we will host a joint **IASSIST/CESSDA meeting in Gothenburg, Sweden**.
+The in-person meeting is currently scheduled for 25-27 August 2021.
+Please be aware that IASSIST Leadership and the Local Arrangements Committee in Sweden are monitoring the changing public health and travel issues related to COVID-19.
+While we fully intend to host the joint meeting in-person, we want to ensure the safety of everyone involved.
+Therefore, we encourage presenters and attendees to monitor the [conference website](https://www.iassist2021.org/) for the latest information.

 Those who have accepted presentations have been contacted to discuss in which event they would like to participate.
-Depending on the distribution of presentations, an additional call for presentations may occur later this year.

 Additional information about programs, registrations, schedules, and information about existing arrangements from the 2020 conference will be made available as soon as possible.
 Questions and concerns can be directed to the Executive Committee via IASSIST President Sandra Cannon.